 - every six weeks in Reception and Year 1 to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.

 - through half-termly Little Wandle Letters and Sounds Revised summative assessments where appropriate for Years 2 - 4, as well as through the teacher's ongoing formative assessment.

 - by SLT and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.

-Children in year 1 sit the Phonics Screening Check.
-Any child not passing the check re-sits it in year 2.
+- statutory assessment: children in year 1 sit the Phonics Screening Check.
+Any child not passing the check re-sits in year 2.

 Our school exceeds national average expectations for reading and phonics, due to the consistent, strong phonics teaching and reading provision that we provide here at Hormead.